A look at iconic announcers in NFL history

 JOHN MADDEN: After a decade run as a successful coach of the Raiders, Madden made his biggest impact on the game after moving to the broadcast booth at CBS in 1979.
 He became the network’s lead analyst two years later and provided the soundtrack for NFL games for most of the next three decades, entertaining millions with his interjections of “Boom!” and “Doink!” throughout games, while educating them with his use of the telestrator and ability to describe what was happening in the trenches.
 He helped establish Fox when the network took over the NFC package from CBS in 1994, and broadcast Monday night games on ABC and Sunday night games on NBC before retiring in 2009.
 He won an unprecedented 16 Emmy Awards for outstanding sports analyst/personality, and covered 11 Super Bowls for four networks.

 HOWARD COSELL: One of a kind as an announcer, Cosell was the rare analyst who never played or coached the game.
 He brought a different perspective to the TV and his willingness to clash with fellow analyst Don Meredith helped make “Monday Night Football” popular to die-hard and casual fans alike.
 He popularized the phrase “He could go all the way!” on long plays that became TDs, and was never shy about criticizing players, coaches, the league or his fellow announcers.
-Cosell’s most memorable moment might have come in 1980, when he informed viewers that John Lennon had been murdered.
+Cosell’s most memorable moment might have come in 1980, when he informed viewers that John Lennon had been killed.
 Cosell also put together the halftime highlights package that provided many fans their first look at Sunday’s games in the era before Red Zone and ESPN’s “NFL Primetime.”

 MERLIN OLSEN: The Hall of Fame defensive tackle went on to have a long career as the top analyst at NBC, working alongside greats Gowdy and Enberg during the 1970s and ’80s and calling five Super Bowls.
 A physical presence on the Rams’ “Fearsome Foursome” defensive line, Olsen was more soft spoken as an announcer.
 He never tried to overshadow the game and was a comfortable listen throughout his career.